entelecheia/nbcpu/book/supplementary/index.md

 ## Usage

 The package provides a command-line interface for running the experiments.
 The interface is built upon the [Hydra Fast Interface (HyFI)](https://hyfi.entelecheia.ai) framework.
-The interface is divided into four main parts: crawling, preprocessing, topic modeling, and analysis.
+The interface is divided into four main parts: crawling, processing, topic modeling, and analysis.
 Refer to each sub section for more details.

 The entire workflow comprises of the several sub configurations and packed into a single configuration called `nbcpu`.
 The configuration is located in the `src/nbcpu/conf` directory.
 The configuration is divided into several sub configurations, each of which is located in the `src/nbcpu/conf` directory.